engtuncay/engtuncay.github.io/web-css/css-notes-09-media.md

 # Media Queries Simple Examples

-One way to use media queries is to have an alternate CSS section right inside your style sheet.
+The following example changes the background-color to lightgreen if **the viewport** is 480 pixels wide or wider :

-The following example changes the background-color to lightgreen if the viewport is 480 pixels wide or wider (if the viewport is less than 480 pixels, the background-color will be pink):
+- min-width means here that `viewport-width >= 480px`

 Example